Boronia House, Mosman: History

 Boronia is one of two almost identical neighbouring freestanding houses built in 1885 by two Newtown carriage builders, James and John Kearey, as residences for themselves with a common garden and entrance.
 The other residence was Telopea, at 89B Cowles Road, which is now altered and built out by later development including a service station.
 Both houses are attributed to the well-known and prolific Sydney architectural firm of Sheerin & Hennessy.

 The 1890s depression hit the Kearey business so badly that all their assets had to be sold including "Boronia".

 The house faces south, addressing Military Road, from which it is set well back in an open garden behind a stone fence capped with iron cresting.
 A substantial two-storey wing was added at the north-east corner, probably in the late 1890s and soon afterwards a glazed bay with Art Nouveau detailing was added to the drawing room in this wing.

 The building remained virtually unaltered until it was acquired by Mosman Council in 1952, at which time it was considerably modified for occupation by the Mosman Municipal Library.
 Between 1978 and 1985 the building was used as offices and further altered.
-During 1985 Boronia was restored, reconstructed and adapted for use as a restaurant and function centre.